Racist chats among Lausanne police – an isolated case in Switzerland?

 External Content

-The UN experts also expressed their alarm at the treatment of people of African descent by law enforcement agencies and the justice system in Switzerland.
+The UN experts also expressed alarm about the treatment of people of African descent by law enforcement agencies and the justice system in Switzerland.
 The SCRA meanwhile notes that “skin colour is the decisive factor” in racial profiling, and that it also affects people perceived as Asians or Muslims.

-In order to know more about what kind of training, recruitment and organisational development measures are in place to prevent a toxic subculture, Swissinfo contacted several police forces, two directors of police schools and the Conference of Cantonal Police Commanders.
+In order to know more about what kind of training, recruitment and organisational development measures are in place to prevent such toxic subcultures, Swissinfo contacted several police forces, two directors of police schools and the Conference of Cantonal Police Commanders.
 A day after the Lausanne revelations, however, nobody was prepared to provide any information.

 Edited by Marc Leutenegger; translated from German by DeepL/dos